ryrob30/mobile-services.en/help/android/reference/reference.md

 The information in this section helps you use the Android SDK for Experience Cloud solutions.

->[!IMPORTANT]
->
->**New Adobe Experience Cloud SDK Release**
+## New Adobe Experience Platform Mobile SDK Release

->
->Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
+Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
 Click [here](https://aep-sdks.gitbook.io/docs/) for our latest documentation.

->
->As of September 2018, we released a new, major version of the SDK.
+As of September 2018, we released a new, major version of the SDK.
 These new Adobe Experience Platform Mobile SDKs are configurable through [Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html).

->
->* To get started, go to Adobe Experience Platform Launch.
+* To get started, go to Adobe Experience Platform Launch.
->* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).
+* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).